Tanzu-CSP-Tigers/spring-ai-bedrock-anthropic-titan-workshop/5-README-stuff-prompt.md

 ## Stuffing the prompt

-Now we will provide relevant information for Azure OpenAI to refer to reference.
+Now we will provide relevant information for AWS Bedrock to refer to reference.

 We'll use Wikipedia article on Curling at the 2022 Winter Olympics.[Curling a the 2022 Winter Olympics ](https://en.wikipedia.org/wiki/Curling_at_the_2022_Winter_Olympics).